forestdb/forestdb.org/models/torabian-politeness-QUDs.md

 })
 ~~~~

 The speaker function is modified as follows.
 As we learned from the original model, this speaker can either take an epistemic stance or a social one, and that is implemented through the parameter phi.
 Phi varies between 0 and 1, and the higher the phi, the more epistemic the speaker will be.
 More epistemic values mean more directness and less politeness.
-For example, if Sajjad has made terrible cookies which deserve 1 out of 5 stars on Sarah's mind, then Sarah would tend more towards uttering "terrible" if phi is closer to 1.
+For example, if Sajjad has made terrible cookies which deserve 1 out of 5 stars in Sarah's mind, then Sarah would tend more towards uttering "terrible" if phi is closer to 1.
 State and this phi value will be passed to the speaker as before.
 However, we now have arousal and goal as additional arguments.

 The speaker makes inferences about the literal listener by looking particularly into its state and arousal.
 Then, utility is defined as a list which includes epistemic and social, as structured in the original model.
 We set epistemic to I) the literal listener's score over state if the goal is to report state, and to II) literal listener's score over arousal otherwise (if the goal is to show arousal).
 Everything else remains similar to before.